AO-StreetArt/CLyman/README.md

 Note: These steps assume that all header dependencies have been moved to the user's include path manually.
 Otherwise, please be sure to include the correct libraries with -I.

-First, compile the list class
-g++ -c -o list.o list.cpp

-Then, compile the object class: g++ -c -o obj3.o obj3.cpp
+First, compile the object class: g++ -c -o obj3.o obj3.cpp

 We can compile the Object tests here (note that this step is optional): g++ -c -o obj3_test.o obj3_test.cpp

-Here we can build the test app (again, optional): g++ -o obj_test list.o obj3.o obj3_test.o
+Here we can build the test app (again, optional): g++ -o obj_test obj3.o obj3_test.o

 Now, we build the event_dispatcher: g++ -c -o event_dispatcher.o event_dispatcher.cpp